-Human trafficking or trafficking in persons is one of the most heinous crimes imaginable, often described as a modern day form of slavery.
+Human trafficking, or trafficking in persons, is one of the most heinous crimes imaginable, often described as a modern day form of slavery.
 Human trafficking involves the recruitment, transportation, harbouring and/or exercising control, direction or influence over the movements of a person in order to exploit that person, typically through sexual exploitation or forced labour.
-The victims, who are mostly women and children, are deprived of their normal lives and compelled to provide their labour or sexual services, through a variety of coercive practices all for the direct profit of their perpetrators.
-Exploitation often occurs through intimidation, force, sexual assault and threats of violence to themselves or their families.
+Victims, mostly women and children, are deprived of their normal lives and compelled to provide labour or sexual services, through a variety of coercive practices, all for the direct profit of their perpetrators.
+Exploitation often occurs through intimidation, force, sexual assault and threats of violence to the victims or their families.

 Human Trafficking in Canada

 Human trafficking is an offence under the Criminal Code of Canada and the Immigration and Refugee Protection Act.
-The extent of human trafficking, either in Canada and internationally, is difficult to assess due to the hidden nature of the crime, the reluctance of victims and witnesses to come forward to law enforcement and the difficulty of identifying victims.
-We know that men, women and children fall victim to this crime, although women represent the majority of victims in Canada to date.
-Those who are likely to be at-risk include persons who are socially or economically disadvantaged, such as some Aboriginal women, youth and children, migrants and new immigrants, teenaged runaways, children who are in protection, as well as girls and women, who may be lured to large urban centres or who move or migrate there voluntarily.
+The extent of human trafficking, both in Canada and internationally, is difficult to assess due to the hidden nature of the crime, the reluctance of victims and witnesses to come forward to law enforcement and the difficulty of identifying victims.
+We know that men, women and children fall victim to this crime, although women represent the majority of victims in Canada.
+Those who are likely to be at-risk include:

-If you think someone is a victim of human trafficking, call 9-1-1 or your local police.
-If you wish to anonymously report a case of trafficking, please call Crime Stoppers National Tipline at 1-800-222-TIPS(8477).
+If you think someone is a victim of human trafficking, call the Canadian Human Trafficking Hotline, 9-1-1, or your local police.

-Building on achievements to date, the Government of Canada has launched a National Action Plan to Combat Human Trafficking which consolidates ongoing efforts of the federal government to combat human trafficking and introduces aggressive new initiatives to prevent human trafficking, identify victims, protect the most vulnerable, and prosecute perpetrators.
-The National Action Plan aims to better support organizations providing assistance to victims and it builds on our current responses and commitment to work together with our partners to prevent and combat this disturbing crime.
-It leverages and builds on Canada's international and domestic experience to date and provides aggressive new initiatives in order to address human trafficking in all its forms, including the creation of a new dedicated integrated enforcement team to be led by the RCMP.
-A Human Trafficking Taskforce, led by Public Safety Canada and comprised of key departments, is responsible for overseeing the implementation of the National Action Plan commitments and for coordinating the federal anti-human trafficking response and reporting annually on progress to the public.
+The Government of Canada's National Action Plan to Combat Human Trafficking, 2012-2016, consolidated the federal government's efforts to combat human trafficking and introduced new initiatives to prevent human trafficking, identify victims, protect the most vulnerable, and prosecute perpetrators.
+A Human Trafficking Taskforce, led by Public Safety Canada and comprised of key departments, was responsible for overseeing the implementation of the National Action Plan commitments, coordinating the federal anti-human-trafficking response and publicly reporting annually on progress.